4 Tips for Building A Healthy Family

 Build a Healthy Family by Considering the Whole Field

 Our society is very caught up in individual aspects of health.
 One says running is the ideal health-builder, while another says remove gluten from your diet.
 Some push for “gut health” while others argue for organic everything.

-Because all of these individual recommendations have merit, it can seem overwhelming to know what really is best for the health of our families.
+Because all of these individual recommendations have merit, it can seem overwhelming to know what really is best for building a healthy family.
 That’s why we have to back up and look at the bigger picture.

 Think of it as a baseball field with its infield and outfield positions.
 If a team is strong in one position but ignores the rest, success will be minimal.
-Our health is the same way.
+Personal and family health are the same way.
 Running is great, but if running benefits the “left field” of your exercise routine yet harms the “pitching mound” of your family interactions, it might be a good idea to consider a different left field option.
 Evaluate what fits the whole playing field, both for each individual member of the family and for the family as a whole.

 Does your plan allow for regular physical activity?
 Can you keep up with healthy eating based on your regular, weekly schedule?
 Is there room for margin when extra demands on your time and energy crop up?
 Or do your school plan and extracurricular activities already have you maxed out?

 No room for margin raises the stress levels for yourself and your children, and we all know the impact that stress can have on health!
-Reduce stress by keeping margin for adjustment in your routine.
+Reduce stress and build a healthy family by keeping margin for adjustment in your routine.

-Above all, remember that health is not just about eating well and exercising.
+Above all, remember that building a healthy family is not just about eating well and exercising.
 Instead, it encompasses every aspect of life.
 So step back, take a look, and enjoy finding ways to approach health like you do everything else—together!